monireach-research/asip-conference-2025/deliverables/presentation/asip_2025_presentation.md

 ### Speaker Notes

-After designing our privacy-first architecture, we needed to validate it actually works technically.
-So we tested two different approaches to see which performs better.

-**Baseline**: Just run pose detection on the whole video frame.
-Simple.

-**Integrated**: First detect where the person is, crop that area, then run pose detection on just that cropped region.
-More complex.
+There are two possible approaches for human pose estimation.
+One is Baseline, using standalone MediaPipe, which means to just run pose detection on the whole video frame.
+The other one is Integrated, combining YOLOv8n with MediaPipe, which means to first detect where the person is, crop that area, then run pose detection on just that cropped region.

-**The trade-off**: The integrated approach is more accurate—it detects 5.7% more keypoints and has 22% better coverage.
-But it's 2.3 times slower.
-The baseline processes 47 frames per second.
-The integrated version?
-Only 20 frames per second.
+**The trade-off**: The integrated approach is 2.3 times slower.
+It only processes 20 frames per second, while baseline achieves 47.
+However, the integrated approach is far more accurate, detecting 5.7% more keypoints and having 22.2% better pose coverage than baseline.
+Pose Coverage refers to the percentage of frames with human where a pose is detected.

-**Which did we choose?** The integrated pipeline.
-Why?
-Because accuracy matters more than speed in this context.
+We've chosen the integrated pipeline, because accuracy matters more than speed in this context.
 If the system misses a fall—if grandma falls and the camera doesn't detect it—that could be fatal.
 Speed is nice to have.
 Accuracy is life-or-death.

 And here's the important part: even the slower integrated pipeline runs at 20 frames per second.
-Our target for real-time monitoring is 15 frames per second.
+Standard real-time monitoring is 15 frames per second.
 We're still well above that threshold.

 This shows a governance principle at work: technical metrics don't exist in a vacuum.
-You have to evaluate performance against consequences.
+We have to evaluate performance against consequences.
 In safety-critical healthcare applications, we optimize for accuracy first, speed second.

 **Transition**: These technical results lead to broader governance implications.